openbikesensor/OpenBikeSensorFirmware/README.md

 ### Configuration

 You can enter the configuration mode by pushing the button while turning on the device.
-Then it will open a unique WiFi access point, including the device's MAC address named "OpenBikeSensor-xxxxxxxxxxxx" with the initial password "12345678".
-The configuration page can be found on "http://openbikesensor.local" or "172.20.0.1".
+Then it will either open a unique WiFi access point, including the device's MAC address named "OpenBikeSensor-xxxxxxxxxxxx" with the initial password "12345678" or try to connect to an existing WiFi if credentials were entered in a previous configuration.
+The configuration page can be found on "http://openbikesensor.local" or "172.20.0.1" on the AP or on IP adress shown on the device's display.
 It might be neccessary to de-activate the mobile data on your mobile phone to access this page.
 You can directly upload a precompiled binary; the latest release can always be found [here](https://github.com/Friends-of-OpenBikeSensor/OpenBikeSensorFirmware/releases).
 There are several chapters in the configuration.